 - My favorite foods to serve this edamame hummus with are whole grain crackers, bell pepper strips, celery, carrots, cucumber slices, and pita chips.
 Really, any raw veggie or chip/cracker of your choice would work!

-- You can also use this dip as a delicious spread on a wrap, sandwich, or as a topping in a nourish bowl.
+- You can also use this dip as a delicious spread on a wrap, or sandwich, or as a topping in a nourishing bowl.

 - If you aren’t a fan of spice, you can leave out the jalapenos.

 - While fresh garlic is preferred, you can use 1/8th teaspoon of garlic powder instead if you don’t have fresh garlic on hand.

 - For an extra kick and an added pop of color, try adding a dash of cayenne or spicy paprika to the top of the dip just before serving.

 - Turn this into a creamy avocado hummus by adding a ripe avocado to the food processor.

 This flavorful dip can be used with anything you would eat traditional hummus with.
 Think chips, crackers, and raw veggies.
 If you would prefer to enjoy it as a spread, it’s also delicious on wraps and sandwiches.